AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 ## Add a new base configuration

-To create a edge system base configuration and export it for use, follow these steps:
+To create a edge system base configuration and export it for use:

 1. In the left pane, select **Data Collection** > **Software Management**.